 Better Cost Control: Data provided for historical and estimated costs and actual costs allow for better planning of how much the completed product will cost.
 It reduces the amount of money lost on a given job because everything is accounted for, both billing and labor management included.

 Better Business Management: The visibility of all data and information for a job or project gives you a better grasp of the work progressing on a daily basis as well as specific areas that need to be improved.

 Real-time reporting: Real-time cost information is very important for businesses working on high-stakes jobs.
-Any decision and adjustments made during the course of the project will have a strong impact on the business profitability and customer satisfaction.
-Given the consistent and accurate data provided of labor, material, and overhead costs, business owners could make timely decisions improving productivity, efficiency, and profits.
+Any decisions and adjustments made during the course of the project will have a strong impact on business profitability and customer satisfaction.
+Given the consistent and accurate data provided on labor, material, and overhead costs, business owners could make timely decisions improving productivity, efficiency, and profits.